oracle/weblogic-remote-console/hugo/2.0/content/userguide/advanced-settings.md

 1. In the Connect to WebLogic Domain window, enter the Administrator user name, password, and the URL of the domain.

-      When the Remote Console is not running on the same computer as the browser, the WebLogic domain URL must be accessible to the computer running the Remote Console process.
+      When the Remote Console is not running on the same computer as the browser, the WebLogic Server domain URL must be accessible to the computer running the Remote Console process.

 ### Desktop application